About me

 I transform botanicals into handmade paper and create delicate paper sculptures.
 Using unusual and interesting shapes and forms I create wall hanging pieces as well as botanical installations.
 I focus on the shape and form of materials and see beauty in the overlooked and unwanted and incorporate rusty and found objects.

-Photographing my work is a huge passion and I sell prints of my work through my Print Shop, which is inspired by still life and the Dutch Masters.
+Photographing my work is a huge passion and I sell prints of my work from time to time - all inspired by still life and the Dutch Masters.

 My journey